mazinsalih-prog/humanitarian-performance-analysis/README.md

 # Multi-Sector Humanitarian Program Performance Analysis

+## 📌 Key Insights

+- 50% of indicators are On Track
+- 30% require attention
+- 20% are critical

+### Sector Performance
+- Health sector shows the strongest performance
+- FSL sector shows the weakest performance and requires attention

+### Geographic Performance
+- North Darfur is the best-performing state
+- West Kordofan is the lowest-performing state

 # 📖 Overview
 This project analyzes the performance of a multi-sector humanitarian program across different states and sectors.
 The objective is to assess achievement against targets, identify underperforming areas, and support data-driven decision-making.